djpowers/shared-listens/client/README.md

 Allows you to enter a list of users from Last.fm, and then show you music that you both/all have listened to recently.

-To run, install dependencies with `npm install`, and then `npm start` to run the Express server and React client.
+To run, copy `.env.example` to `.env` and add your [Last.fm API key](https://www.last.fm/api/authentication), install dependencies with `npm install`, and then `npm start` to run the Express server and React client.